martyn82/handbook/docs/_pages/quality/5_reliability.md

 _Degree to which a system, product or component performs specified functions under specified conditions for a specified period of time._

-## What is it?

-A reliable system is a system that is robust enough to deal with hardware and software faults, and that is recoverable from faults.

-The following are more detailed quality attributes related to Reliability.

 <dl>
     <dt>Maturity</dt>
     <dd>Degree to which a system, product or component meets needs for reliability under normal operation.</dd>